 The Journal encourages submission of articles of no more than 20,000 words (main text and footnotes) in length.
-Articles submitted to the Journal should represent new work that has not previously been published in any form and is not under consideration elsewhere.

 Authors of articles to be considered for publication should submit one complete copy to the Editor-in-Chief (address below).
 Material should be sent as an e-mail attachment, the text of the submission as a Word file (.doc or .docx), tables and captions as separate files, and all examples, figures (continuous tone and line illustrations), etc., separately as PDFs or JPGs.
 Locations of all examples, tables, and figures should be indicated in the text.
 Text material should be presented double-spaced, with margins of at least one inch.

 The article must include (1) a short abstract, prepared in conformity with the RILM guidelines (http://www.rilm.org/submissions/pdf/Guidelines_AbstractStyle.pdf), and (2) a list of works cited, following Chicago Manual of Style bibliography guidelines.

 To allow for the anonymous outside review of submissions, the author's name should appear only in the cover letter, which should also contain the full title of the submission and all relevant contact information.
 Authors should avoid identifying themselves in the document itself (title page, header, or notes) or in the file information.

 In articles and colloquies, which are accompanied by a list of works cited, bibliographical citations in footnotes should all be given in shortened form; in reviews (of books and of digital and multimedia projects), a full citation should be given the first time a work is cited, with shortened citations thereafter.
 All citations should conform to the guidelines given in Chapter 14 of The Chicago Manual of Style, 16th ed.
 (Chicago and London: University of Chicago Press, 2010).